 Payroll Taxes: In Canada, employers are required to make payroll contributions that fund social security, health care, and other statutory employee benefits.

-Average Salary: The average salary in Canada is approximately CAD 67,467 before taxes.
+Average Salary: The average gross monthly salary in Canada is approximately CAD 5,500–5,900 (about USD 4,000–4,300) as of early 2026.

 Hiring in Canada for the first time can be overwhelming, especially when navigating unfamiliar employment laws.
 So, how do you get started?
-There are three main ways to hire in Canada: Set up your own legal entity, hire independent contractors, or use an EOR service to handle payroll and global HR for you.
+There are three main ways to hire in Canada: set up your own legal entity, hire independent contractors, or use an EOR service to handle payroll and global HR for you.
 Below, we’ll walk you through each option in detail.

 1. Set Up A Local Entity In Canada